ryan murray

 Hear the music of Aretha Franklin and more performed live by the MSO this September 9, 2023!

-Principal Pops Conductor Ryan Murray conducted many of the MSO’s film concerts, including last year’s Star Wars: A New Hope in Concert.
-This year, he will be leading 84 musicians in perfect time as Star Wars: The Empire Strikes Back plays on a 26’ x 16’ screen (the equivalent of 36 60” TVs!).
+Principal Pops Conductor Ryan Murray conducted many of the MSO’s film concerts, including last year’s Star Wars: The Empire A New Hope and in 2022, Star Wars: A New Hope in Concert.
+This year, he will be leading 84 musicians in perfect time as Star Wars: Return of the Jedi plays on a 26’ x 16’ screen (the equivalent of 36 60” TVs!).
 An impressive feat that is a result of only 5 total hours of rehearsal time together!

-MSO: Now that you’ve done Star Wars: A New Hope in Concert, what did you learn from that experience and were there any surprises or challenges that come to mind?
+MSO: Now that you've done a couple Star Wars in Concert performances, what did you learn from that experience and were there any surprises or challenges that come to mind?

 RM: I think that the most interesting thing about performing the Star Wars movies in concert is how much freedom you have as a conductor.
 The score is written in such a symphonic way that you have the room to be slightly flexible with each performance- each performance is unique and exciting!
 Obviously, there are key moments where you have to make sure everything lines up exactly, but there are other places where you can let the orchestra be a little bit free and that makes for a really incredible musical experience.